DomantasJokubaitis/linux-projects/docs/Debian.md

-# Adam and Eve
+# A homelab project
 ---
 My Dell Latitude E6530 laptop has been converted to a homelab.
-The goal of project "Adam and Eve" is simple: make an old laptop into a usable server/homelab.
+The goal of this project is simple: make an old laptop into a usable server/homelab.
 It should be able to:
 1. Run at least one VM where I would practise labs for the RHCSA.
 2. Act as storage for automated backups (mobile phone, laptop, personal computer)
 3. Host media (photos for now)